-Kubernetes Services can add a lot of value to your application.
-Using an Ingress Controller can add additional value and will allow you to set up more complex configurations for your application.
-In this article we went over some of the different service types and benefits.
+Using an Ingress Controller will enable you to easily and securely route traffic to your applications running as Kubernetes services.
+In this article we went over some of the different Kubernetes service types that can be used for routing and benefits.
 We also provided a few examples for getting started.

 Now that you have a basic understanding of Kubernetes ingress, we recommend following few articles that will help broaden your understanding further and give you step by step instructions on how to deploy a specific ingress controller on your Kubernetes cluster.

 How to setup NGINX Ingress Controller on Kubernetes